-Gauri Nauskar of Julpia village in South 24 Paraganas District is a poor Hindu woman for whom Kuroiler keeping is a source of income and food.
+Gauri Nauskar is a poor Hindu women for whom Kuroiler keeping is a source of income and food.
 Her two children, a son and a daughter get eggs to eat daily while she and her husband also get to consume eggs once a week.
 Surplus eggs are sold and money utilized for purchasing notebooks, stationary etc needed by her school going children.
 There is no discrimination in the diet pattern of the children.

 Her good management practices have ensured zero morbidity and mortality in her flock and raise in her status amongst peers.
-She is now leader of her SHG and has also undertaken training in poultry keeping organized by Panchayat.
+She is now leader of her self help group and has also undertaken training in poultry keeping organized by Panchayat.